 };

-Here is a scenario that breaks most permission-aware RAG implementations.
+Here is the scenario that breaks most permission-aware RAG implementations.
 A confidential engineering document is chunked, embedded, and tagged with classification: confidential, departments: ['engineering'].
-Three weeks later, the document is reclassified to internal because the project launched publicly.
-The original document's ACL is updated in the source system.
-But the 47 chunks in your vector database still carry the old confidential tag.
+Three weeks later, the project launches publicly and the document is reclassified to internal.
+The source system's ACL gets updated.
+The 47 chunks in your vector database still carry the old confidential tag.

-Now every non-engineering employee who asks about this feature gets no results, even though the information is public.
-Worse, if someone manually updates the document but creates new chunks, you have the same content with two different permission levels in your index.
+Now every non-engineering employee who asks about this feature gets nothing, even though the information is public.
+Worse — if someone re-uploads the document and creates new chunks, the same content sits in the index at two different permission levels.

-The permission model gets significantly more complex when you move from a single agent to a multi-agent orchestration pipeline.
-Consider an orchestrator that decomposes a user's question and dispatches it to three specialized sub-agents: one queries the knowledge base, one queries the CRM, and one queries the financial system.
+The permission model gets significantly more complex the moment you move from a single agent to a multi-agent orchestration.
+An orchestrator decomposes a user's question and dispatches it to three specialized sub-agents: one queries the knowledge base, one queries the CRM, one queries the financial system.

-Each sub-agent talks to a different data source with different permission models.
+Each sub-agent talks to a different data source with a different permission model.
 The knowledge base uses document-level ACLs.
 The CRM uses account-level visibility rules.
-The finance system uses row-level security tied to cost center hierarchies.
-The requesting user might have access in two of the three systems but not the third.
+The finance system uses row-level security tied to cost-center hierarchies.
+The requesting user might have access in two of three systems.

 Orchestrator passes the user's permission context to every sub-agent